daerich/daerich.github.io.old/_posts/2019-07-30-gtaiv-modding.md

 * LCPDFR (bundled with mod loaders)
 * ELS 8.5
 * Simple Trainer for GTA IV
+## LCPDFR Mods
+* The Wasteland by LtFlash
+* Callouts+ By LukeD
+## .NET Mods
+* TurnTires by FinKone
+* TrafficFlowV5 by Sam
+* Indicator Script by Lil-rich & LMS
 ## Textures
 * Lord Neophyte's HQ Texture Pack
+* Ultimate NYPD Bundle by IronicRainbow